zcentric/vector-operator/docs/vector-crd.md

     limits:
       cpu: "500m"
       memory: "512Mi"
+  volumes:
+    - name: host-logs
+      hostPath:
+        path: /var/log
+        type: Directory
+  volumeMounts:
+    - name: host-logs
+      mountPath: /var/log
+      readOnly: true
 ```

-This example deploys Vector agents with API enabled and defined resource limits.
+This example deploys Vector agents with API enabled, defined resource limits, and access to host logs through a volume mount.
 The Vector operator will create a DaemonSet that ensures Vector runs on every node in your cluster.